 A newer, more fuel efficient car will save you money over time.

-Modern cars are far more fuel-efficient than their predecessors thanks to improved engine technology and aerodynamics.
+Modern cars are far more fuel-efficient thanks to improved engine technology and aerodynamics.
 If you are driving a car that's more than 10 years old, it may be a good time to replace your vehicle.
 If you are looking to replace your skedonk with a newer model, Cars.co.za is the best place to find your new ride, whether it be a new car or a used car.
 If you are unsure about what car to buy then engage with us on Facebook and Twitter and we will be more than happy to give you all the advice you need to make the best buying decision.